kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+The fallback behavior specified in alpha will prevent the majority of regressions, as Kubelet will choose a cgroup driver, same as it used to before this KEP, even when the feature gate is on.

+The feature gate is another layer of protection, requiring admins to specifically opt-into this behavior.

 ### Version Skew Strategy